yonsei-autopilot/dishcovery-flutter/README.md

 - Gemini

 ## 🚀 Getting Started
- [Click to download a releaed apk](https://github.com/yonsei-autopilot/smart-menu-flutter/tree/main/release).
-To install this, you need to able downloading an app from unknown sources.
+ [Click to download a released apk](https://github.com/yonsei-autopilot/smart-menu-flutter/tree/main/release).
+To install this, you need to be able to download apps from unknown sources.